Wooden selfbows do not take the abuse that laminated fiberglass bows will. Proper care should be taken to avoid bow abuse resulting in breakage.

 Methods for bracing your bow:

 1: Step through method.
 This method is the safest method for your bow and I recommend it.
 Take measures to protect your hands and face.
 You assume all safety responsibly when bracing you bow.

 2: Push pull method.
 This methods works very well and is safe for the bow, however extreme care should be taken by the operator as this method can be dangerous to your face and eyes should the bow slip from your grip.
 I do not recommend this method for safety reasons.
 You assume all safety responsibility should you choose this method.

 3: Commercial Bow stringers.
-I DO NOT RECOMMEND this method.
+I DO NOT RECOMMEND this method unless you know exactly what you are doing.
 It is far to easy to overdraw the lower limb and breaking the bow using a bow stringer.
 If properly used, bow stringers are great and safe.
 If improperly used, the bow may break.
 Using a bow stringer will void your warranty should the bow break.
 Use of a bow stringer may cause your bow limbs to crack.
 I do not recommend using one.

 3: Drawing your bow: Do Not DRY FIRE your bow.
 Dry fire is drawing the bow and releasing it without an arrow.
 This is dangerous to the operator and the bow and will void warranty.

 You bow has a listed draw length.
 This is the MAXIMUM draw length of this bow.
 Measured at full draw from the string to the furthest most point of the back of the bow.
 Not the belly of the bow.
 It is YOUR responsibility to know your draw length and to make sure the bow NEVER gets drawn past the listed draw length.
 It is advised that you don’t let anyone else shoot or draw your bow unless you are confident that they will not overdraw your bow.
 If someone else overdraws your bow and breaks it, You are responsible for it and the warranty is voided.
 A good way to avoid this is never hand you bow to another person while it is braced.
 Always unstring it first.